AndySymons/Scantronic-9940-Keypad/README.md

 Up to four can be conected to a Scantronic 9651 alarm controller with normal alarm cable.
 The maximum distance between any kepad and the controller is 200m.

 The keypad has several features that make it atractive as a stand-alone product.
-Alternatively, a result if this project will be that existing keypads can be retained in a system using the [HARVIE replacment board](https://github.com/AndySymons/HARVIE-Hardwired-Alarm-Replacement-Board).
+Alternatively, a result if this project will be that existing keypads can be retained in a system using the [HARVIE replacement board](https://github.com/AndySymons/HARVIE-Hardwired-Alarm-Replacement-Board).

 For details [see the Wiki](https://github.com/AndySymons/KELLY-Scantronic-994x-Keypad/wiki)